datanav/docs/technical/woocommerce-powerofficego.rst

      - N/A

-Woocommerce Order to Powerofficego Salesorders
+WooCommerce Order to Powerofficego Salesorders
 ----------------------------------------------
-Every Woocommerce Order will be synchronized with a Powerofficego Salesorders.
+Every WooCommerce Order will be synchronized with a Powerofficego Salesorders.

-Once a link between a Woocommerce Order and a Powerofficego Salesorders is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WooCommerce Order and a Powerofficego Salesorders is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Woocommerce Order and a Powerofficego Salesorders:
+The following properties are synchronized between a WooCommerce Order and a Powerofficego Salesorders:

 .. list-table::
    :header-rows: 1

-   * - Woocommerce Order Property
+   * - WooCommerce Order Property
      - Powerofficego Salesorders Property
      - Powerofficego Data Type
    * - currency